Skip to main content

 West Virginia Voting Guide

-Get answers to all of your questions about voting in the next election in FindLaw's West Virginia Voter Guide.
-On this page, you will find information about voter eligibility, voter registration and registration deadlines, mail-in and in-person voting, special accommodations for voters with disabilities, and what you can do if you see illegal activity occurring at the polls.
+Welcome to FindLaw's West Virginia Voter Guide.
+We'll answer your questions about voting in the next election, voter eligibility, voter registration, registration deadlines, mail-in and in-person voting, special accommodations for disabled West Virginia voters, and what you can do if you see illegal activity at the polls.

 Am I eligible to vote in West Virginia?